 Traditional cantilevers used two separate cables, a main cable running down from the control lever, and a "transverse" or "straddle" cable running between the two cantilevers.
 The main cable would be clamped to a triangular "yoke", a sort of hook that pulled up on the transverse cable.

 These worked OK until mountain bikes came along, then there was a rash of bad crashes caused by failure of the main cable.
-When the main cable would let go, the transverse cable would fall down and get caught on the knobs of the tire.
-The knobs would yank on the transverse cable causing sudden wheel lockup...ouch!
+The cable would part at the lever or where it passed over a pulley.
+When the main cable let go, the cantilevers would spring apart, and the transverse cable would catch on the knobs of the tire, causing sudden wheel lockup...ouch!

 In response to this, Shimano developed the "link wire."
 The link wire replaces the yoke and half of the transverse cable.
 The main cable goes through the "button" that serves as the yoke, and extends down to one side of the cantilevers, supplying the other side of the "virtual" transverse cable.